Martin-Gleiss/smartvisu/readme.txt

     For your own Project do the following:

-    1. Create a new pages directory in "pages", for example "pages/visu" or "pages/YOURNAME"
-        Copy all files from "pages/_template" to "pages/visu" directory
+    1. Create a new directory in "pages", for example "pages/visu" or "pages/YOURPROJECT".
+This is your individual project-directory where you may work.
+Copy all files from "pages/_template" to your project-directory

-    2. Check the config.php and set the "config_pages" to "visu" or "YOURNAME"
+    2. Check the config.php and set the "config_pages" to "YOURPROJECT"

-    3. Set the "config_driver" to your KNX-environment
+    3. Set the "config_driver" to your backend-environment
         - linknx: for linxknx and eibd environment
+		- smarthome.py for smarthome environment
+		- eibd for direct access
         - offline: only for testing, all GADs will be stored in a textfile ("temp/offline.var")
-        - debug: only for testing, all GADs will gather a random number

-    4. Create a new page in your pages-directory, for example "mypage.html"
+    4. Create a new page in your project-directory, for example "mypage.html"
         Note: Do not use "base.html, basic.html, device.html", these are system pages

     5. Fill the page with your preferred content and widgets

-    6. If you need to change the design, use a "visu.css" - stylesheet file in your pages-directory ("visu" or "YOURNAME")
+    6. If you need to change the design, use a "visu.css" - stylesheet file in your project-directory.
+		If you wand to develop own widgets, also place them in your directory.
+		Name a the javascript-file (if you need on) to "visu.js" and it will be included automatically.
+Name the file with the widgets e. g. "custom.html"

     7. Change your design (theme) with: http://jquerymobile.com/themeroller/